Return to TauZero.comReturn to Rob TowRob Tow Resume

 • After joining as employee #9, focused on immersive technologies (Virtual Reality), robotics, and interface design.

-• Participated in the creation of a large-scale multi-participant virtual environment installation, "Placeholder", which focused on natural landscapes and narrative play.
+• Participated in the creation of a large-scale multi-participant virtual environment installation, Placeholder, which focused on natural landscapes and narrative play.
 The project was co-sponsored by Interval and the Banff Centre for the Arts in Alberta, Canada.
 Acted as Interval's technical lead for the project, performing audio field capture and massive amounts of C programming for audio and gestural UI.

-• Created and managed a project exploring the use of emotional communication between robots and people, which resulted in a prototype robotic system, and in the granting of a two very broad patents covering emotional communication, where the major prior art cited was Charles Darwin’s "The Expression of the Emotions in Man and Animals".
+• Created and managed a project exploring the use of emotional communication between robots and people, which resulted in a prototype robotic system, and in the granting of two very broad patents covering emotional communication, where the major prior art cited was Charles Darwin’s The Expression of the Emotions in Man and Animals.

 • Participated in a project designing new interfaces for video browsing and filed a patent application, based on the use of MPEG motion vectors for video search (granted 2007).